Consumedgrub2/NPI/README.md

 This could in theory, some level of this, be expanded upon, real-time training could be implemented, and could possibly lead to AI LLMs interacting with each other in a virtual fictional world akin to a game, and could potentially (Probably not) lead to AGI (Artificial General Intelligence).
 AGI raised from a virtual world may potentially be one way of achieving AGI.
 This is speculative, not tested and completely relies on the capabilities of the model used.
-(Which from from the start is not AGI)
+(Which from the start is not AGI)

 ### FAQs